NEWCAST: Anticipating Resource Management and QoE Provisioning for Mobile Video Streaming: Simulations and numerical results

-All the simulations have been performed using Matlab server R2015b on a Dell PowerEdge T420 Intel Xeon running Ubuntu 14.04.
-The network capacity is randomly generated around a given mean throughput and the streaming session is configured according to some DASH and Youtube parameters \cite{Youtube} \cite{Lederer:2012:DAS:2155555.2155570}.
-To the best of our knowledge, there is no explicit way to compute the weight that can be accorded to each video level.
-In \cite{DBLP:conf/icc/ShenLLY14}, authors explore a QoE estimation model in which each video segment is assigned a $QoE_{seg}$ that varies logarithmically with its bitrate level and its motion factor.
-In this paper, we assign the weights proportionally to the corresponding bitrate levels as follows:

-$w_i =b_i/(\sum \limits_{{i=1}}^L b_i) $ where $b_i$ is the $i^{th}$ bitrate level and $w_i$ is its corresponding weight.
+We performed all our simulations using Matlab server R2015b on a Dell PowerEdge T420 Intel Xeon running Ubuntu 14.04.
+The streaming session was configured according to some DASH and Youtube parameters \cite{YoutubeResolutions,Lederer:2012:DAS:2155555.2155570} and the network capacity was randomly generated around a constant average throughput.
+To the best of our knowledge, no explicit way does really exist to compute the weights that can be accorded to the video bitrates.
+In \cite{DBLP:conf/icc/ShenLLY14}, authors were exploring a QoE estimation model in which they were assigning to each video segment a QoE metric with a logarithmic variation as function of the bitrate and the motion factor.
+In \cite{conf/icc/EssailiSSSKS13}, however, authors used a MOS (Mean Opinion Score) factor in order to reflect the user's satisfaction toward each quality level.
+In this paper, we assign the weights to the bitrates in a proportional way as follows where $b_i$ is the $i^{th}$ bitrate level and $w_i$ is its corresponding weight.
 All the parameters are listed in Table \ref{parameters}.
-To give more accuracy to our simulation results, we explore the values of $\alpha$ in an optimal way.
-Our heuristic approach (INVEST) will be later discussed in section \ref{compl}.
+For the sake of accuracy, we explore the values of the threshold $\alpha$ using the optimal approach.
+Our heuristic (INVEST) will be discussed later in Section~\ref{complexity}.